Xenonmite/racing-ball/README.md

 # racing-ball
-this is an early version of the upcoming update, just wanted to share my progress so basically you can move around and stuff im building up from ground up dw i will add everything back later (the only reason im releasing this unfinished version is bc i promised to make an update before summer)
+This is currently a very early version with most of the features not yet implemented.
+I'm slowly rebuilding the game from the ground up because the old version (that one release) became impossible to work with.

 # controls
 <ul>